Nonbenzodiazepine: Pharmaceuticals

-The first three nonbenzodiazepine drugs to enter the market were the "Z-drugs", zopiclone, zolpidem and zaleplon.
-These three drugs are all sedatives used exclusively for the treatment of mild insomnia.
-They are safer than the older barbiturates especially in overdosage and they may, when compared to the benzodiazepines, have less of a tendency to induce physical dependence and addiction, although these issues can still become a problem.
+The first three nonbenzodiazepine drugs to enter the market were the "Z-drugs": zopiclone, zolpidem and zaleplon.
+Initially thought to compared to the benzodiazepines, have less of a tendency to induce physical dependence and addiction, although these issues can still become a problem.
 This has led to the Z-drugs becoming widely prescribed for the treatment of insomnia particularly in elderly patients.
-Almost a third of all prescriptions written for Z-drugs are for adults over the age of 65.

 Long-term use is not recommended as tolerance and addiction can occur.
 Zolpidem and zaleplon are, in the US, indicated for 7–10 days of use only.
 Longer periods of use lead to loss of efficacy from tolerance.
 Tolerance has also been demonstrated with zopiclone, which is indicated for a maximum of 4 weeks of use in New Zealand.